Orange County Public Defender

 How can I get an Orange County Public Defender?

-A Public Defender requires your qualification.
-This means that you must qualify, financially, for their services and have a lawyer from their office appointed by the judge in your case.
-In order to receive the services of the Public Defender in Orange County, you must fill out a form for the court which lists all your income and assets.
-The judge then evaluates your financial statement and decides if you are indigent, and should be appointed a Public Defender.
-If you earn income that is not WIC, welfare, or other government benefits, you may be required to get a private attorney, as the public defender is intended to protect the rights of, and give representation to, those that cannot afford an attorney.
+In order to receive the services of the Public Defender in Orange County, you must typically (for misdemeanors) fill out a form for the court which lists all your income and assets.
+The judge then evaluates your form and decides if you are indigent, and should be appointed a Public Defender.
+The public defender is intended to protect the rights of, and give representation to, those that cannot afford an attorney.

 If the public defender previously represented you, or if you were a witness in a case handled by their office, they may declare a conflict and refer you to the alternate defender’s office in Orange County.